sgkit-dev/sgkit/validation/gwas/method/pc_relate/README.md

 exact results as the reference R implementation for production HapMap data.

-This code gets executed weekly as part of the Github Actions CI.
+This code is scheduled as part of the Github Actions CI.

 To run manually: